 Staff ensure that contact details of the setting are known to family and people who may need to contact them in an emergency.

-Staff do not take their mobile phones on outings.
+One staff member takes their mobile phone on an outing.

 Members of staff do not use personal equipment to take photographs of children.